 Entitled ‘Only the lonely: a randomised controlled trial of a volunteer visiting programme for older people experiencing loneliness’ the study findings, which were presented at a recent Age Friendly Ireland conference, investigated how befriending interventions can be used to support older adults who may experience loneliness.
 The project consisted of 10 home visits to the participants from a volunteer, themselves an older person and was carried out in conjunction with the Mercer’s Institute for Research on Ageing in St James’s Hospital, funded by Atlantic Philanthropies and supported by Age Friendly Ireland.

 The research adds Irish data to our understanding of the physical and emotional impacts of loneliness among older people.
 International evidence has shown that loneliness is linked to a range of conditions from depression to an increased risk of clinical dementia in later life and that it also increases the risk of heart disease, accelerates the process of ageing and is associated with increased mortality.
 However, while there are a wide variety of interventions aimed at reducing social isolation and loneliness to overcome these challenges, few studies have provided clear evidence of what works, particularly in an Irish context, in reducing loneliness.

-Hugh O’Connor, CEO of Age Friendly Ireland, said: “Loneliness is a far too common aspect of life for older people in Ireland.
-More than one in three community-dwelling people over 65 report being lonely.
+Hugh O’Connor, CEO of Age-Friendly Ireland, said: “Loneliness is a far too common aspect of life for older people in Ireland.
+More than one in three community-dwelling people over 65 reports being lonely.
 And this is not just about emotional wellbeing.
 Loneliness has very real impacts on physical wellbeing and has been shown to increase rates of depression, hypertension and even death.”